oxidecomputer/cobalt/hdl/examples/README.md

 This directory contains a curated set of examples demonstrating either the use of the modules found in this repository or some aspect of BSV and how it interacts with various tools to produce working bitstreams for some sample set of development boards.
-We use these primarily to demonstrate some small aspect of capability in a known, small design before incorporating it into more complicated scenarios.
+We use these primarily to prove some small aspect or capability in a known, small design before incorporating it into more complicated scenarios.

 We hope these examples are useful for others as they explorer the use of Bluespec (and to a lesser